Ashwini-Shalke/devtoolzone/content/SQL/Chap12.md

 ```

+**UNION Operator:**
-<br /> **UNION Operator:** The `UNION` operator is used to combine the result sets of two or more SELECT statements.
+The `UNION` operator is used to combine the result sets of two or more SELECT statements.
 It removes duplicate rows by default.

 ```html